PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: Competition Overview

 \section{Competition Overview}

-After developing the necessary modules, we organized a nationwide college student humanoid robot competition to conduct a pilot study on PR2 for the online virtual challenge.
+After developing the necessary modules, we organized a nationwide collegiate humanoid robot competition as a pilot study to validate the PR2 testbed through an online virtual challenge.
 The competition ultimately attracted 137 teams, each with up to four students.
 This section details the competition setup and evaluation rubric.